Joe Clair

+Career

+Clair is best known as a former host of BET's Rap City from 1994 to 1999.
+He hosted his own morning drive time show on WPGC-FM in Washington, D.C. from 5:50am-10am.

 Clair earned a bachelor's degree in psychology from Morgan State University in Baltimore, Maryland.
 Aside from his work as host of Rap City, Clair has also hosted several radio shows and appeared on the stand-up comedy shows Def Comedy Jam and ComicView.
-Clair was named morning drive time host at WPGC-FM in his hometown of Washington, D.C. in February 2015 to July 2021.
+Clair was named morning drive time host at WPGC-FM in his hometown of Washington, D.C., in February 2015 to July 2021.

 As an actor, Clair has appeared in several films, most notably the 1992 horror film Ax 'Em, where he plays the role of Tony.